 Services for Louis Leotta, Jr.

 There are no events scheduled.
-You can still show your support by planting a tree in memory of Louis Leotta, Jr..Visit the Tribute Store
+You can still show your support by sending flowers directly to the family, or planting a memorial tree in memory of Louis Leotta, Jr..Visit the Tribute Store